dahlia/hollo/README.md

 Hollo
 =====

+> [!NOTE]
+> This project is still in the early stage of development.
+It is not ready for
+> production use yet.

 Hollo is a federated single-user microblogging software powered by [Fedify].
 Although it is for single-user, it is designed to be federated through [ActivityPub], which means that you can follow and be followed by other users